BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Resolving practical problems

-Producing graphical displays of data and extract informations
+Producing graphical displays of data and extracting information

 Operating basic Biochemistry & Clinical Chemistry equipment